How To Keep Passwords Safe

 - But if your password strength ever starts to suffer then it's not worth it as you will actually reduce your account security.

-Instead of changing your passwords regularly you could enable something called "2 Step Verification" (most major websites now offer this option).
+Instead of changing your passwords regularly you could enable something called "2 Factor Authentication (2FA)" (most major websites now offer this option).
 This adds an extra layer of security, stopping anyone who may have gotten hold of your password from accessing your account.

 The idea behind changing your password regularly is that you'll be blocking anyone who may have discovered your password.
 But on the flip-side, constantly having to remember a new password can lead to poor password choices.
 Also - by only changing passwords at arbitary times - it may already be too late anyway!